dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## iperf vs netperf

-If there is any one thing I regret sometimes, it was using netperf instead of iperf as the primary measurement tool. netperf is widely used within the linux kernel community, but iperf is a primary tool elsewhere. iperf3, in particular, supports json output AND there are version of it readily available for both android and IoS, and I wish we had oore
+If there is any one thing I regret, it was using netperf instead of iperf as the primary measurement tool. netperf is widely used within the linux kernel community, but iperf is a primary tool elsewhere. iperf3, in particular, supports json output AND there are version of it readily available for both android and IoS, and I wish we had oore